Welcome, Rush Limbaugh, live from the EIB's Southern Command.

 Our nation is at war against a far-reaching network of violence and hatred.

-Our economy is badly weakened, a consequence of greed and irresponsibility on the part of some, but also our collective failure to make hard choices and prepare the nation for a new age.
+Our economy is badly weakened, a consequence of greed and irresponsibility on the part of some, but also our collective failure to make hard choices And prepare the nation for a new age.

-We're not chiseling my words, we're chiseling his.
+Okay, that's the beginning of, okay, okay, we're not chiseling my words, we're chiseling his.

 Well, the era of responsibility has officially begun.